JSKSHM-DRK/sit323-2025-prac4p/README.md

-**Calculator Microservice**
+# **Calculator Microservice**

-Overview
+## Overview

 This project is a simple calculator microservice built using Node.js and Express.
 The service provides basic arithmetic operations through RESTful API endpoints.

-Features
+## Features

-Supports addition, subtraction, multiplication, and division
+- Supports addition, subtraction, multiplication, and division

-Handles errors gracefully (e.g., invalid inputs, division by zero)
+- Handles errors gracefully (e.g., invalid inputs, division by zero)

-Provides meaningful error messages
+- Provides meaningful error messages

-Lightweight and easy to deploy
+- Lightweight and easy to deploy

-Prerequisites
+## Prerequisites

-Ensure you have the following installed before running the project:
+### Ensure you have the following installed before running the project:

-Node.js: Download here
+-Node.js: Download here

-Git: Download here
+-Git: Download here

-Setup and Installation
+## Setup and Installation

 Follow these steps to set up and run the microservice: